Home About Facts Media & Press FAQ's Donate Blog Contact

 Guide Dogs

-A guide dog is an assistance dog trained to find and follow a clear path, maneuver around obstacles, and stop at curbs.
+Trained to find and follow a clear path, maneuver around obstacles, and stop at curbs.
 A user with a guide dog gains enhanced mobility and independence.

 Service Dogs

-A service dog is specially trained to help people who have disabilities other than visual impairment.
+Trained to help people who have disabilities other than visual impairment.
 This dog may be trained to provide balance, fetch and retrieve dropped items, or carry a backpack.

 Combat Stress Relief Dogs

-Military Therapy Dogs
+Facility Therapy Dogs

-Dogs trained to provide physical therapy assistance at military or VA hospitals for wounded soldiers.
+Trained to provide physical therapy assistance at military or VA hospitals for wounded soldiers.
 They may also make visits to VA nursing homes or hospices.